Essential Tips For Buying Cheese

 So, What Did I Learn Saturday About Buying Cheese?

 Don't be a jerk; ask for ten tastes and then buy nothing.
-Save those tastes for the big box stores, where they offer product tests at every corner.
+Save those tastes for the big-box stores, where product tests are available at every corner.

 Now, it may be that the cheese is perfect, and you don't like the taste of it.
 Don't confuse that with an off-taste.
 The cheesemonger should be able to tell if something is a little off.
 If the cheese is fine and you don't care for it, move on and try something else.
 There are enough cheeses in most cheese shops to find a perfect fit.

 3. Get to know your cheese person.
-I frequent this market every weekend, so I know Bill, and he knows me.
-He is learning what I like and doesn't like and makes a special effort to introduce me to new cheeses and offer me samples to taste.
+I frequent this market every weekend, so I know the cheesemonger, and he knows me.
+He is learning what I like and don't like and makes a special effort to introduce me to new cheeses and offer me samples to taste.

 Saturday was the first time he asked me if I wanted to know what was on sale.
 This is where you can get real deals for great cheese or any ingredient you buy.
 Stores sometimes purchase too much of one product, so they have to "move" it.